Emotional effects

 • Engaging in calming activities together or have the person with a brain injury do something on their own – listening to music or reading are some examples

-• Learning how to react when a survivor is experiencing an episode of anger or irritability.
+• Learning how to react when your loved one is experiencing an episode of anger or irritability.
 It’s important to remember that it’s not personal and they are not intentionally trying to be hurtful.
 Remain calm and practice patience.
 You can use active ignoring and redirection to something calming to cope with their emotional outburst.

 • Making a set of rules for communicating, including what’s not acceptable (like yelling, cursing, hurting others, etc.)